DubieckoBorough of Dubiecko, Przemyśl District, Podkarpackie Voivodship

 – A Jewish woman is lying, with a small child.

-They called the militia and they took them and buried them.
+They called the militia and they took them and to bury.
 But whether she’s really buried there I can’t tell you.”
 (Dubiecko, 21 October 2015.)

 This is what Józefa P. says about the location of one of the graves on the cemetery: “It’s at the end of their cemetery.
 This [ditch] was giant and square.”
 (Dubiecko, 21 October 2015.)